-All costs for the amendment are to be borne by the person requesting the amendment, except when initiated by Council (Section 27 of Urban & Rural Planning Act, 2000).
+All costs for the amendment are to be borne by the person requesting the amendment, (Section 27, the Urban and Rural Planning Act, 2000) except when the amendment is initiated by Council.

-The amendment application shall be made by the property owner or a person operating under the owner's written consent.
+A person requesting an amendment application shall be the property owner or a person operating under the owner's written consent.
 A copy of this written consent must accompany the application for an amendment to the text of the Development Regulations or rezoning of the Land Use Zoning Map.